Resampling#

 For example, if people in the treatment group know they have been vaccinated, they might take fewer precautions to prevent disease, and people in the control group might be more careful.
 That would affect the estimated efficacy, which is why a lot of trials are “blinded”, meaning that the subjects don’t know which group they are in.

 The estimate would also be less accurate if people in either group don’t follow the protocol.
 For example, someone in the treatment group might not complete treatment, or someone in the control group might receive treatment from another source.
+And there are many other possible sources of error, including honest mistakes and deliberate fraud.

+In general it is hard to know whether estimates like this are accurate; nevertheless, there are things we can do to assess their quality.
 When estimates are reported in scientific journals, they almost always include one of two measurements of uncertainty: a standard error or a confidence interval.
 In the next section, I’ll explain what they mean and show how to compute them.

 Simulating One Group#